 3. Never leave your dog in the car unattended

-The temperature inside a locked car can rise to dangerous levels within minutes so it is recommended that you don’t leave your pet unattended in a car.
-Be sure to leave windows open for your dog while traveling in the car, and always bring some water with you.
-Better still, try to avoid car travel with your dog during day hours.
+The temperature inside a locked car can rise to dangerous levels within minutes.
+Ensure to leave the windows open for your dog and keep some water with you.

 4. Take advantage of the cooler parts of the day to exercise your dog.